Cinergix/meteor-splunk-storm/README.md

 In order for the examples to work, you'll need a Splunk Storm account.
 If you don't already have one, you can get one from http://www.splunkstorm.com

-This package depends on the winston. [see documentation](https://github.com/flatiron/winston)
+This package depends on [winston](https://atmospherejs.com/package/winston).  [see documentation.](https://github.com/flatiron/winston)

 ###Overview